Wilto/markdown-it-img-caption/README.md

 ![Screenshot of Firefox’s JavaScript console.
 Superimposed is a browser’s alert popup, reading “the page at matmarquis.com says ‘hi.’”](/img/Fig_1.2.png "Using `alert()` on a live website is the JavaScript equivalent of shouting “fire” in a crowded theatre: it isn’t illegal, but certainly isn’t going to win you any friends."
 ```

-Instead, this wraps the result in a `figure`, puts what would be `title` content into a `figcaption` with a unique ID, and adds an `aria-describedby` to the inner `img`.
-In this case, Eleventy then goes on to work its `eleventy-img` magic:
+Instead, this little script wraps the result in a `figure`, puts what would be `title` content into a `figcaption` with a unique ID, and adds an `aria-describedby` to the inner `img`.
+In this case, Eleventy then goes on to work its `eleventy-img` magic, and the result is:

 ```html
 <figure>